This article will help you read and understand your pathology report for oligodendroglioma.

 When viewed under a microscope, WHO grade III oligodendrogliomas or anaplastic oligodendrogliomas have the following features:

-Why is this important?
-Grade is important, as WHO grade III oligodendrogliomas can have a worse prognosis compared to a WHO grade II oligodendroglioma.
+The grade is important, as WHO grade III oligodendrogliomas can have a worse prognosis compared to a WHO grade II oligodendroglioma.

 Your pathologist may perform a test called immunohistochemistry which allows your pathologist to use specific markers to see the proteins being made by the tumour cells.
 If the tumour cells are making a protein, the result will be described as ‘positive’ or ‘reactive’.